dominickp/glue/README.md

 ## Purpose
 Most of the code I've worked on for the past 7 years is not visible to a prospective employer.

-The purpose of this repo is to demonstrate my:
+The purpose of this repo is to demonstrate my ability to:
-- coding ability in multiple languages
+- write readable code in multiple languages
-- ability to containerize applications
+- containerize applications
-- ability to structure development containers to develop "on-container"
+- structure development containers to develop "on-container"
-- ability to integrate with APIs
+- integrate with third-party APIs
-- ability to write integration tests and mock dependencies
+- write integration tests and mock out dependencies
-- ability to document a project
+- document a project
-- ability to use CICD and deploy this app somewhere
+- use CICD and deploy this app somewhere

 ## Local example